HarryxDD/HarryxDD/README.md

 I'm Harry.
 A Software Developer from Danang, Vietnam.
 I am currently studying at university.

 - 🌱 I’m currently learning Computer Science and Engineering
-- 💬 Talk to me about code
+- 💬 Talk to me about: anything
 - 📫 How to reach me: Contact me on <a href="https://www.instagram.com/">Instagram</a> or <a href="mailto:vu.truong200201@vnuk.edu.vn">Send an Email</a>

 <p>